 This analysis is partly subjective, too.
 If riding Frozen is more important than anything else you'll do at Walt Disney World, prioritize Epcot as high as you'd like.

-Once Toy Story Land opens on June 30, you will want to prioritize all three other parks over Epcot.
+As of the opening of Toy Story Land on June 30, it is best to prioritize all three other parks over Epcot.
 This means Epcot shouldn't get a Fastpass+ day unless you have at least four days at the parks.
-The exception is if you absolutely have to ride Frozen and would be willing to miss one of the new Toy Story Land rides and wait in a long line for the other.

 Finally, the best Disney crowd calendars seem to expect that Toy Story Land will bring crowds to all the other parks as well, so you might expect Epcot to be a little more crowded this year than it was during your past trips, especially during summer.